4l63rt0/linux_server_configuration/README.md

-#Linux Server Configuration
+#Udacity - Full Stack Web Development - Linux Server Configuration

 ##Project Overview

 This will be a baseline installation of a Linux server hosting a web application.
 The server will be secure from a number of attack vectors, also a database will be configure to serve the web app in addition of the web app deployment.

-Build this system will give us a depp understanding of how to build from scratch a web application, its database and how to host it
+Build this system will give us a deep understanding of how to build from scratch a web application, its database and how to host it

 ##Getting Started